Spectacular South of France in 3 Days

 Walking by yourself, zig zag along the east side of the park.
 I recommend meandering south past the Alice and Wonderland statue, a favorite for kids.

-Grab a drink and an appetizer at the Loeb Boathouse outdoor bar (check for hours).
+Grab a drink and an appetizer at the iconic Loeb Boathouse outdoor bar (check for hours).
 It could be very busy but you can put your name on the waiting list.
 You may even see someone famous.
 I sat next to Mark Ruffalo and his folks last time.

-If you want, rent a row boat!
+If you want, rent a row boat.

 From there, keep walking southwest towards the Bethesda Fountain, a great place for resting your feet while you people watch and listen to the outdoor musicians.

-From the fountain, head south towards the Mall and Literary Walk.
+From the fountain, head south towards The Mall and Literary Walk.
 Check out what the local vendors are selling.

-Past the Gapstow Bridge is the East Drive exit where you’ll walk out to 59th Street and the Plaza Hotel.
+Past the Gapstow Bridge is the East Drive exit where you’ll walk out to 59th Street and the The Plaza Hotel.
 Pop into their second floor Rose Club to keep your New York City celebration going with a glass of bubbly.
 It’s a great excuse to rest your feet.
 Again.

 Head back to your hotel to change before dinner or just stay out as-is.
 You’ve had a long day so it’s your call.
 If you have beautiful weather, I do recommend trying dining on a roof-top bar and catch the sun going down over the city.